simsong/bulk_extractor/doc/ROADMAP_2.0.md

 * Experimental features have been removed.
 Experiments are now conducted with plugin-s.

+* BE2.0 will be released as a pure command-line tool.
+The user interface with the windows installer (and embedded CLI) will be released afterwards.

+* SQL will be turned on by default and the program will provide the user with instructions on how to use it.
+Performance will be analyzed to determine the fastest way to create the text feature files, the SQLite3 database, and the histograms.

+* Include other easy-to-output feature files by default, such as collect all email messages.

+* Integration with The Sleuth Kit for file enumeration

 # Architecture Changes
 - [ ]  be13_api will build a .a library
 - [ ]  be13_api will include tests and have its own makefile system.